ashraf267/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Writes into the file ls_cwd_content the result of command ls -la

 Displays the 10 newest files in the current directory

+Displays the third line of the file iacta